Missouri: Colleges and universities

 The University of Missouri System is Missouri's statewide public university system.
 The flagship institution and largest university in the state is the University of Missouri in Columbia.
 The others in the system are University of Missouri–Kansas City, University of Missouri–St. Louis, and Missouri University of Science and Technology in Rolla.

 During the late nineteenth and early twentieth century, the state established a series of normal schools in each region of the state, originally named after the geographic districts: Northeast Missouri State University (now Truman State University) (1867), Central Missouri State University (now the University of Central Missouri) (1871), Southeast Missouri State University (1873), Southwest Missouri State University (now Missouri State University) (1905), Northwest Missouri State University (1905), Missouri Western State University (1915), Maryville University (1872) and Missouri Southern State University (1937).
 Lincoln University and Harris–Stowe State University were established in the mid-nineteenth century and are historically black colleges and universities.

 Among private institutions Washington University in St. Louis and Saint Louis University are two top ranked schools in the US.
-There are numerous junior colleges, trade schools, church universities and other private universities in the state.
+There are numerous junior colleges, trade schools, church universities, and other private universities in the state.
+Founded in 1858, Hannibal–LaGrange University in Hannibal, Missouri, was one of the first colleges west of the Mississippi.
 A.T.
 Still University was the first osteopathic medical school in the world.
-Hannibal–LaGrange University in Hannibal, Missouri, was one of the first colleges west of the Mississippi (founded 1858 in LaGrange, Missouri, and moved to Hannibal in 1928).

 The state funds a $3000, renewable merit-based scholarship, Bright Flight, given to the top three percent of Missouri high school graduates who attend a university in-state.

 The 19th-century border wars between Missouri and Kansas have continued as a sports rivalry between the University of Missouri and University of Kansas.
 The rivalry was chiefly expressed through football and basketball games between the two universities, but since Missouri left the Big 12 Conference in 2012, the teams no longer regularly play one another.
 It was the oldest college rivalry west of the Mississippi River and the second-oldest in the nation.
 Each year when the universities met to play, the game was coined the "Border War".
 Following the game, an exchange occurred where the winner took a historic Indian War Drum, which had been passed back and forth for decades.
 Though Missouri and Kansas no longer have an annual game after the University of Missouri moved to the Southeastern Conference, rivalry still exists between them.